scottyeager/info_foundation/src/collaboration/freeflow_collaboration/circles_roles.md

 * All members are happy to contribute and are motivated/passionate
 * Is able to eliminate the blockages that circle members might experience

-Circle Coordinators are often also story owners \(of X nr of stories\)
+Circle coordinators are often also story coordinators \(of X nr of stories\)

-A Circle Coordinator is not a controller!
+A Circle coordinator = Coordinator is not a controller!
 It's a person at service of his or her team.

-- Coordinators manage circles.
+- coordinators manage circles.
 - A circle is a group of people working together around a set of specific topics.
 - A coordinator in an agile organization does not control, has no decision power.